CAFDataProcessing/worker-workflow/workflow-to-js-transformer/README.md

 *tenantData*

 A source of tenantData may be specified to indicate that the value of the property should be retrieved from the data processing service's api using the source's data as the key.
-This allows for per tenant customization of a tenant ignostic workflow.
+This allows for per tenant customization of a tenant agnostic workflow.

 ```
 "customData": {